-The federal tax shelter identification number in respect of the Partnership is [•].
-The Québec tax shelter identification number in respect of the Partnership is [•].
-The identification number issued for this tax shelter is to be included in any income tax return filed by the investor.
+The federal tax shelter identification number and the Québec tax shelter identification number in respect of the Partnership will be made available on the Manager's website at www.nextedgecapital.com prior to the initial Closing.
+These identification numbers will also be included in the first communication to Limited Partners filed on SEDAR+ and in the first press release issued by the Partnership following the initial Closing.
+The identification number is to be included in any income tax return filed by the investor.
 Issuance of the identification number is for administrative purposes only and does not in any way confirm the entitlement of any investor to claim any tax benefits associated with the tax shelter.
 Le numéro d'identification attribué à cet abri fiscal doit figurer dans toute déclaration d'impôt sur le revenu produite par l'investisseur.
 L'attribution de ce numéro n'est qu'une formalité administrative et ne confirme aucunement le droit de l'investisseur aux avantages fiscaux découlant de cet abri fiscal.